harshamalhotra/existingDS-gitlab/contents/get-started/uik-components.md

 1. Check source library for publish options.
 The moved component should not be there.
    - **⚠️ If it is, STOP.
 Publishing here creates a point of no return.**
 1. Check consuming files for updates from destination library.

+## Moving styles

+When moving a style between libraries, care must be taken to minimize impact to UI kit consumers.

+- **Critical**: Publish order matters.
+Publish destination library before source library to avoid broken references.
+- Styles migrated to inactive libraries show as available updates.
+This allows confident migration to a library not enabled by default.
+- Making style updates at the same time is not recommended to limit the chance of breaking changes.
+- Style references update instantly when publishing the destination library.
+- Multiple styles across files maintain integrity when migration workflow is followed correctly.
+- If a reference becomes broken, the process to resolve is unknown to us.

+### Key differences from moving components

+Moving styles between libraries differs significantly from moving components.
+You have less room for recovery, and you cannot work in branches.

+- Work in the main file, not in a branch.
+- Publish only the destination library.
+- Style references update automatically without consumer action (though they appear as having available updates).
+- Breaking references leaves no known reconnection path.

+### Recommended workflow

+1. Open source and destination files, not in a branch.
+1. Cut style from source library branch, paste in destination library branch.
+Avoid style changes to simplify migration.
+1. Publish destination library with 'Move to this file' option.
+1. Check source library for publish options.
+The moved component should not be there.
+   - **⚠️ If it is, STOP.
+Something has gone wrong.**
+1. Check consuming files for updates from destination library.